andodaryl/EtchPad/README.md

 * Icons were derived from [Bootstrap V Icons](https://blog.getbootstrap.com/2021/01/07/bootstrap-icons-1-3-0/).
 * The first letter of the logo was converted to a favicon using a [Favicon Generator](https://realfavicongenerator.net/).
 * Content was curated from open source material to convey minimalism, premium quality especially through lifestyle scenes.
+* Privacy policy was created using a [privacy policy generator](https://www.privacypolicygenerator.info/) to further convey legitimacy.

 Copywriting and Imagery
 * The homepage content is heavily centered on selling the benefits of the product.